-Sophie Capon, 32 from Kingsbridge
+Sophie Capon, Kingsbridge

 In January 2013 I was diagnosed with stage 3 bowel cancer aged 26.
 In 2016 I found out the cancer had spread and I’m now considered terminal.